On the $\Delta_a$ invariants in non-perturbative complex Chern-Simons theory: Abstract

 \section{Abstract}

 Recently a set of $q$-series invariants, labelled by $\operatorname{Spin}^c$ structures, for weakly negative definite plumbed $3$-manifolds called the $\widehat{Z}_a$ invariants were discovered by Gukov, Pei, Putrov and Vafa.
-The leading rational powers of the $\widehat{Z}_a$ invariants are invariants themselves denoted by $\Delta_a$.
+The leading rational power of the $\widehat{Z}_a$ invariants are invariants themselves denoted by $\Delta_a$.
 In this paper we further analyze the structure of these $\Delta_a$ invariants.
-We outline some of the foundations of the $\Delta_a$ invariants and provide answers to some questions in the literature.
-We also provide a way to compute $\Delta_0$ for Brieskorn spheres.
+We review some of the foundations of the $\Delta_a$ invariants and analyze their structure for a subclass of integer homology spheres.
+In particular, we provide a complete description of the $\Delta_0$ invariants for Brieskorn spheres.
+Along the way we show that the $\Delta_a$ invariants are not homology cobordism invariants, thereby answering an open question in the literature.